-While you're looking into integration options, please also take a moment to read about our Event Hub, which is our prefered method for real time data updates.
+While you're looking into integration options, please also take a moment to read about our Event Hub, which is our preferred method for real time data updates.

-Please note that this is your live data so any updates you make will alter settings for other users of your account so use POST/PUT and DELETE with care.
+Please note that when testing, it is your live data you're working with so any updates you make will alter settings for other users of your account so use POST/PUT and DELETE with care.